dipto-kainin/hacktoberfest-ccu/README.md

 -  [Manish Kumar Barnwal](https://github.com/imanishbarnwal), It was a great experience interacting with this repository.

 -   [Sayan Adhikari](https://github.com/sayan32767/), It's great to gain hands on experience on git and github.

+-   [Diptodeep Biswas](https://github.com/dipto-kainin/), Not only it was a great hand on but with the provided resourcse you can also practice it at home, like me.